START YOUR FREE CONSULTATION

 If any property was involved in the accident, such as a vehicle, you can also receive compensation to replace or repair that property.
 This area does not apply if property was not involved in the accident.

 Your attorney will work with you to determine the proper amount of settlement to ask for.
 For compensatory damages, you will only be able to ask for the amount of money that you’ve directly expensed.
-This makes it easy to determine how much money is owed to you and how much you can expect from your settlement.
+This makes it easy to determine how much money is owed to you and how much you should ask for a personal injury settlement.

 Are Personal Injury Settlements Taxable in Nevada?

-In most situations, you will not need to pay taxes on your personal injury settlement.
+In most situations, you will not need to pay taxes on an average personal injury settlement.
 This means that you do not need to factor in a tax rate when determining the right amount of personal injury compensation for you.

 However, there are some exceptions to taxation.
 If there are punitive damages involved in your settlement, they will need to be taxed in the state of Nevada.
 Punitive damages are forms of punishment for the responsible party, but they are not always involved in personal injury cases.